Gibe/Umbraco.Community.AzureSSO/README.md

 }
 ```

+In which case you'll need to add `AddMicrosoftAccountAuthentication()` to your ConfigureServices function

 ## LogUnmappedRolesAsWarning

 When `SetGroupsOnLogin` is set to true, if `LogUnmappedRolesAsWarning` is also set to true this will log as warning for unmapped Entra ID groups, where the Entra ID name has a slash `\` in it.
 Be design it does not log everything to prevent logging of email addresses and so on.